EGimenez/datawarehousing-dash-tutorial/README.md

 }
 ```

 That should feel a bit better.
+You should feel free to play around CSS, it's pretty easy!
+That being said, it can also get pretty frustrating, so don't lose too much time on fancy styling.
+You can find a [good tutorial from Mozilla here](https://developer.mozilla.org/en-US/docs/Learn/CSS).

 ## Components and Plots